 Dedicated servants of God operate the school and sincerely believe in serving the poor.
 Mrs. Ferihiwot Gugessa is the ‘mother’ of almost 300 children in her “Raa’iy” (Vision) Academy, which she started and has been running for the past twelve years.
 She runs the school with her husband, Mengesha Gebere-Yesus.
 (For an in-depth interview with this couple, please read a great story here.

 They are a very prayerful couple and self-sacrificial.
 They once operated a highly successful for-profit school and initially funded Vision School from that school’s profit.
 As Vision School grew, they felt God calling them to sell the for-profit school and put all their efforts in the free school for the poor.

 The school has 24 employees (teachers, cooks, guards) and they rely on the Lord to provide funding.

 How you can help:

 - 1. Help sponsor the school’s food program.
 This may be the only food the students eat daily, so it is critically important.
 After school, many children sleep, often on the floor in a corner of a room, without eating dinner.
 These are slum kids in one of the fastest growing urban areas in the world.
-Our goal is supplementing the food program with $1,000 each month—approximately half the food budget, which is a little over 30-cents per day per child!
+Our goal is supplementing the food program with $1,000 per month, about half the current food budget.

 - Help build a new kitchen.
 Our 2018 project equipped an old kitchen with appliances and utensils.
 Last year, a mudslide took away a wall from that old mud-and-stick building, and it’s definitely time to build something more long-lasting.